 The expected term of options granted represents the period of time that options granted are expected to be outstanding and was determined by calculating the midpoint between the date of vesting and the contractual life of each option.
 The expected term of the ESPP rights is equal to the six-month look-back period.
-Since inception until March 2024, the volatility of the Company's stock price was based on the weighted average of the historical volatility of the Company's stock price and that of a peer group of public companies over the expected term due to the Company's limited public trading history of its common stock.
+Volatility is based on the weighted average of the historical volatility of the Company's stock price and that of a peer group of public companies over the expected term.
 The peer group was selected on the basis of operational and economic similarity with the Company's principal business operations.
-Effective as of the quarter-ended June 30, 2024, the expected volatility is based on the daily historical volatility of the Company's common stock covering the estimated expected term.
 The risk-free interest rate for the expected term of the options is based on the U.S. Treasury yield curve with a maturity equal to the expected term in effect at the time of grant.
 The Company has not paid, and does not anticipate paying, cash dividends on its shares of common stock; therefore, the expected dividend yield is zero.